KATT/google-contact-delete-birthdays/README.md

 Before you can use this tool, you need to set up Google API credentials:

+> **⚠️ IMPORTANT**: After setting up credentials, you must add your email as a test user to avoid "Access blocked" errors!

 ### 1. Create a Google Cloud Project

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)